Motor racing-Bottas wins in Turkey, title advantage to Verstappen | Sports-Games

 Valtteri Bottas ended his year-long drought with a dominant victory in Turkey on Sunday while unhappy Mercedes team mate Lewis Hamilton finished fifth and lost the Formula One championship lead to Red Bull's Max Verstappen.

 "It's been a while, but feels good.
-I think from my side probably one of the best races I've had ever," said Bottas, who started on pole position and was never threatened.
+I think from my side probably one of the best races I've had ever," said Bottas, who started on pole position and took a bonus point for fastest lap.
 "Apart from that one little slide, everything was under control."

-The victory was the Finn's first since Russia in September last year.
+The victory, sealed by overtaking Leclerc 11 laps from the end after the Ferrari driver had taken the lead by staying out while others pitted, was the Finn's first since Russia in September last year and 10th of his career.
 Verstappen, who started on the front row, had a quiet race and said it had all been about tyre management.

 "I'm happy to be on the podium.
 I think it's been close the whole year and I'm pretty sure in Austin it will be a good battle with Mercedes, so we just have to keep pushing, keep trying," he said.
 The U.S. Grand Prix in Texas is the next race on Oct.
 24.